ncatlab/nlab-content/pages/8249.md

 ###### Remark

 Proposition \ref{LeftRightExactFunctorsCharacterizedByExactSequences} is
-clearly the motivation for the terminology in def. \ref{LeftRightExactFunctor}: a functor is left exact if is preserves short exact sequences to the left, and right exact if it preserves them to the right.
+clearly the motivation for the terminology in def. \ref{LeftRightExactFunctor}: a functor is left exact if it preserves short exact sequences to the left, and right exact if it preserves them to the right.

 =--